Summary

 req.end();

-For the input datatype, you'll have to give the the package name, followed by an ampersand and then the version number (see Example above).
+For the input, you'll have to give the package name, followed by an ampersand and then the version number (see Example above).
 You'll also have to give the name of the template contained in the package.
-See the table below for more details:
+Click on the Show Query link in the Syntax section for an example of how to get this.

 Parameter Type Required Default Description